 If you have enjoyed this recipe for Almond Cacao Nib Shortbread Bars you may also like these:

-While biscuits and shortbreads are readily available in the shops, there are advantages to making your own at home.
+While biscuits and shortbreads are readily available in the shops, there are huge advantages to making your own at home.
 Firstly and most importantly to me, the flavour is far superior to their mass produced equivalents.
-Furthermore flavour combinations that cannot be bought, I can easily make at home.
+Also, flavour combinations that aren’t available in the shops, I can easily make at home.
 Finally, unless you live close to an artisan bakery, where each product is made with love and care, baking at home is a pleasure.
 Since you know exactly what ingredients have gone into your bake, including the love with which they are made.

-Food Thoughts sent me the cacao nibs to try.
+Food Thoughts sent me the cacao nibs as a gift, to try.
 All opinions, content and photography are my own.
 No part of this post may be reproduced or copied without the specific, written permission of the owner.
 Please see my DisclosurePolicy .

 If you are a fan of nuts and brownies I can guarantee you will be mad for these Chocolate Fudge Double Hazelnut Brownies.
-Packed with an almost obscene amount of chocolate, gives the dense fudge texture and taste required in all great brownies.
-Add in a ridiculous amount of chopped and whole hazelnuts and the resulting flavour is Ferrero Rocher in a brownie.
-Gooey, crunchy, with the incredible combination of chocolate and hazelnut flavours.
+Since they are packed with an almost obscene amount of chocolate, giving the dense fudgey texture and taste required in all great brownies.
+Also add in a ridiculous amount of chopped and whole hazelnuts and the resulting flavour is Ferrero Rocher in a brownie.
+Resulting in a gooey, crunchy combination of chocolate and hazelnut flavours.

 Since eating a brownie is an indulgence, it makes sense to eat only the best.
 Made using 400 grams of good quality chocolate, dark, treacly sugar and aromatic vanilla extract, the basic brownie is already exceptional.
-In addition, adding roasted, chopped hazelnuts to the brownie batter, lends another layer of flavour.
+In addition, by adding roasted, chopped hazelnuts to the brownie batter, not only does the flavour resemble Nutella, the hazelnuts add crunch to the texture.
 Finally, whole hazelnuts, roasted during the baking process, completes the exceptional flavour profile.

-Brownies are such fun to make.
-Wearing an apron, or if you are like me with chocolate in the kitchen, overalls, is advisable.
+While brownies are fun to make, things can get messy!
+So wearing an apron, or if you are like me with chocolate in the kitchen, overalls, is advisable.
 Also a sink full of soapy water is handy.
 Furthermore, mentally preparing for a ‘bit’ of kitchen mess relaxes the mind for the chocolate bomb to come!
 Since it is impossible for me to make brownies without creating a mess, I assume the same of everyone.
 Finally, know that the clean up process takes less time than baking the brownies. 😉

 Recipe: Chocolate Fudge Double Hazelnut Brownies makes 15